Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         sample information.
-     11. In some cases, the duration of the metadata may not be known, in this case the sample duration could be set to zero and updated later when the timestamp of the next metadata fragment is received.
+     11. In some cases, the duration of the metadata may not be known, in this case the sample duration could be set to 0 or 0xFFFFFFFF unkown duration and updated later when the timestamp of the next metadata sample is received.
-     12. The [=Ingest source=] SHOULD not embed inband event message boxes emsg in the ingest stream, however it is not prohibited when conforming to this specification.
+     12. The [=Ingest source=] SHOULD not embed inband event message boxes emsg in the ingest stream, however it is not strictly prohibited when conforming to this specification.

 Note: [[!MPEGCMAF]] has the notion of an inband event message box to convey